fsaintjacques/semver-tool/README.md

     Commands:
       init     initialize this project's version.
-      bump     this project's version by one of major, minor, patch, prerel, meta or a forced potentialy conflicting version.
+      bump     this project's version by one of major, minor, patch, prerel, build or a forced potentialy conflicting version.
       compare  <version> to this project's version or to provided <oldversion>.